 - In a large bowl whisk together the flour, semolina, sugar, salt, baking soda and cinnamon.

-- Make a well in the centre of the dry ingredients and pour in the wet ingredients.
+- Make a well in the centre of the dry ingredients and add eggs; vegetable oil and grappa.

 - Stir with a wooden spoon until combined.
 Scrape the mixture onto a floured surface and knead lightly until a dough is formed.
 If sticky, add a bit more flour.